 Place two perfectly bright and clean knitting needles in a glass nearly full of the water to be tested, and add eight or ten drops of acetic acid, or a teaspoonful of vinegar.
 The needles should be carefully revolved occasionally.
 If lead be present, dark or black spots will soon appear upon the needles and in six or eight hours they will be covered with a grey coating, the depth of color of which will depend upon the amount of lead in the fluid.
 A magnifying glass may be used, if necessary.
 Where the amount of lead is exceedingly small, the deposit may not be immediately detected, but after standing for twenty-four hours it becomes yellow.

-In the 1800s's knitting needles were probably made mostly from bone, animal horn, or ivory, which would turn yellow all on its own, over time.
+In the 1800’s, knitting needles were probably made mostly of bone, animal horn, or ivory, which would turn yellow all on its own, over time.
 Given that most water was well-water or collected rain-water, if not water from streams or rivers, in those days, I would surmise that most any water would turn a knitting needle yellow if the needle were left in it long enough.
 However, leaden vessels were often used to collect or store water, and lead pipes were used to deliver even purified water in industry.